nubenetes/awesome-kubernetes/docs/liquibase.md

 ## PlanetScale
 - [docs.planetscale.com: The PlanetScale workflow 🌟](https://docs.planetscale.com/concepts/planetscale-workflow) Use the PlanetScale workflow for branching databases, non-blocking schema changes and more.

+## Bytebase
+- https://bytebase.com Database schema change and version control for teams.
+Bytebase offers a web-based collaboration workspace to help DBAs and Developers manage the lifecycle of application database schemas.
+- [bytebase/bytebase](https://github.com/bytebase/bytebase) Web-based, zero-config, dependency-free database schema change and version control tool for teams.

+## AtlasGo
+- https://atlasgo.io  **Terraform but for Database Migrations**.
+Manage your database schemas with Atlas CLI.
+Atlas CLI is an open source tool that helps developers manage their database schemas by applying modern DevOps principles.
+Contrary to existing tools, Atlas intelligently plans schema migrations for you, based on your desired state.